JuliaHazelwood/Azure-ValidateMigrateResources_NewSubscription/README.md

 * This blog uses Postman which is easy to setup without much scripting experience (https://www.cloudcorner.gr/microsoft/azure/validate-azure-resource-move-with-postman/)
 * Another blog uses a PowerShell script which some may prefer, but only checks one Resource Group at a time (https://www.pedholtlab.com/migrate-between-azure-subscriptions-like-a-pro/)

 While these are great resources to check individual Resource Group moves before attempting, I have had many customer scenarios needing to assess their entire Azure environments, namely moving out of CSP type subscriptions.
-In these cases plugging in one Resource Group at a time would be an arduous task.
+In these scenarios plugging in one Resource Group at a time would be an arduous task.

 The script in this repository assesses an entire Azure subscription, and outputs in a text file whether resources can be moved as-is (entire resource group) and lists any resources needing attention before attempting the move.

 To keep things simple, I have chosen to make the target resource group the same for all.
-In a real world scenario, when completeing the move would have a target Resource Group mapped to existing Resource Groups.
+In a real-world scenario, when completeing the move would have a target Resource Group mapped to existing Resource Groups.
 Since we are not actually moving anything, only validating, using the same Resource Group as a target should not be an issue.

 ## Pre-requisite steps to run script